 Take advantage of the benefits of using a travel agent.
 “They know the best routes to take, use reputable suppliers, and can save you countless hours of work,” suggests Frazier.

 How long is the average honeymoon?

-The average honeymoon is 8 days, with many couples spending up to two weeks away.
+The average honeymoon is around 7 days, with many couples spending up to two weeks away.

 How early should couples start planning their honeymoon?

 It’s never too early to plan ahead for your honeymoon.
 Start looking into locations a year before your wedding so you can figure out the best places to visit around your wedding date.
-On average, couples book their honeymoons four months prior to the wedding.
+On average, couples book their honeymoons 2 months after becoming engaged.